 The importance of the change of runway angle for the timing of the flare initiation is remarkable, as no previous notion of this was found in literature.
-As $d\theta$ contains combined information on the altitude and the sink rate, it is considered a very reasonable cue for flare timing.
-It is also interesting to note that the maximum value this variable reaches is nearly the same for each flight in the same simulated environment.
+As $\dot{\theta}$ contains combined information on the altitude and the sink rate, it is considered a very reasonable cue for flare timing.